Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 - Health:

-Comprehensive travel insurance covering medical treatment and evacuation
+- Insurance: Comprehensive travel insurance covering medical

-is highly recommended.
+treatment and evacuation is highly recommended.

-Pattaya has excellent international-standard hospitals: Bangkok
+- Hospitals: Pattaya has excellent international-standard

-Hospital Pattaya and Pattaya Memorial Hospital.
-Pharmacies are
+hospitals: Bangkok Hospital Pattaya and Pattaya Memorial

-widespread and well-stocked.
+Hospital.
+Pharmacies are widespread and well-stocked.

-Ensure routine vaccinations are up-to-date.
-Hepatitis A and Typhoid are
+- Vaccinations: Ensure routine vaccinations are up-to-date.

-recommended.
-Consider Tetanus/Diphtheria and Rabies, especially for
+Hepatitis A and Typhoid are recommended.
+Consider Tetanus/Diphtheria and

-longer stays or rural travel.
-Consult your doctor or a travel clinic.
+Rabies, especially for longer stays or rural travel.
+Consult your doctor

-The sun is strong.
-Use high-SPF sunscreen, wear a hat, sunglasses, and
+- Sun & Heat: The sun is strong.
+Use high-SPF sunscreen, wear a

 - Dress Code:

-Dress modestly.
-Shoulders and knees must be covered for both men and
+- Temples: Dress modestly.
+Shoulders and knees must be

-women.
-Remove shoes before entering temple buildings.
-Some temples may
+covered for both men and women.
+Remove shoes before entering temple

-provide sarongs for a small deposit.
+buildings.
+Some temples may provide sarongs for a small deposit.

-stricter dress codes.
+venues may have stricter dress codes.

 - Etiquette:

-The traditional Thai greeting (palms pressed together at chest level,
+- The Wai: The traditional Thai greeting (palms pressed

-slight bow).
+together at chest level, slight bow).
 It's a sign of respect.
-You don't need to initiate it, but
+You don't

-returning a wai is polite.
+need to initiate it, but returning a wai is polite.

-Show respect for the Royal Family and religion.
-Never point your feet at
+- Respect: Show respect for the Royal Family and religion.

-people or religious images (feet are considered the lowest part of the
+Never point your feet at people or religious images (feet are considered

-body).
-Don't touch anyone's head (the highest part).
+the lowest part of the body).
+Don't touch anyone's head (the highest

-Speak softly.
+- Temples: Speak softly.
 Don't climb on Buddha images.
-Women should not touch monks.
+Women

-prices in malls and most restaurants.
+a battle.
+Fixed prices in malls and most restaurants.

 - Connectivity: